 Add to that, this query.
 What would you be willing to sacrifice from the nature and role of the Church to maintain its relevance on the world stage?
-How far would you go to accommodate the demands of the secular society in order to secure their continued attention and general respect?
+And one more, How far would you go to accommodate the demands of the secular society in order to secure their continued attention and general respect?
 This is the strategic crux of a game which is played out in our world every day.

 The ultimate goal for each player in the game is to maximize their own influence over humanity and while attempting to neutralize the influence of their opponent.
 The play involves only one of two strategic decisions: “Risk or Don’t Risk.”